-I am currently a Postdoctoral Research Assistant at the Center for Digital Music (School of Electronic Engineering and Computer Science, Queen Mary University of London) working on the European Commission funded project AudioCommons.org.
-My previous position was as a Postdoctoral Fellow at the Center for Music Technology and Digital Media Program (Georgia Tech) for the National Science Foundation funded projects EarSketch and TuneTable.
-I have been also Co-Founder and Co-Chair of the organization Women in Music Tech (2016-2017).
+Prior to that, I have been a a Visiting Lecturer and a Postdoctoral Research Assistant (2017-2018) at the Centre for Digital Music (School of Electronic Engineering and Computer Science, Queen Mary University of London) working on the European Commission funded project AudioCommons.org.
+Before that, I was a Postdoctoral Fellow (2015-2017) at the Center for Music Technology and Digital Media Program (Georgia Tech) for the National Science Foundation funded projects EarSketch and TuneTable.
+Also, I have been Co-Founder and Co-Chair of the organization Women in Music Tech (2016-2017) at Georgia Tech.
 From 2013 to 2014, I was a Research Fellow for the British ESRC-funded project Methodological Innovation in Digital Arts and Social Sciences (London Knowledge Lab, UCL Institute of Education).
-In 2015, I completed my PhD in computer-supported collaboration on interactive tabletops for music performance at The Open University (Milton Keynes, UK).
-My thesis is entitled “Tabletop Tangible Interfaces for Music Performance: Design and Evaluation”.
-I hold a MSc degree specializing in HCI and Music Technology (MSc Information, Communication and Audiovisual Media Technologies, Universitat Pompeu Fabra).
-My master thesis “Interfaces for Sketching Musical Compositions” (2008) focused on the design and evaluation of creativity-support interfaces based on tangible, mobile and pen-driven interaction.
-I also have studies in video, animation and multimedia design, and hold a BA and MA in anthropology (Universitat de Barcelona, Spain).
-I have been working since 2000 as interaction designer, web designer and web developer with strong background on Internet technologies (check here my 2009 portfolio).
-I have been employee in companies for 10 years (2000-2010) as well as Co-Founder of my own studio Nodular Soft for 6 years (2004-2010).
-I have experience programming in C, Java, PHP, and Python.

 Other skills and interests